By Karen Carnabucci, LCSW, TEP

 In the classic format, which takes place in a group, a person identifies a personal issue – relationship, business, children, family or health – and selects group members to represent family members who are placed in open space, which is called "the field."
 The positioning reveals the dynamics – both hidden and evident – within the family system.

 The facilitator re-positions the people to restore respect, dignity and love, especially those who’ve been excluded or forgotten.
 Sometimes the facilitator directs the repeating of what are known as healing sentences, similar to the psychodramatic technique of doubling.
 As reconciliation is felt within the body, the genuine love and strength in the family appears to begin to flow.

-Out of this flow, participants find healing: a woman connects her panic about descending escalators to her grandfather’s terrifying ocal mining experiences in the early 1900s; a man finds a satisfying relationship after discovering and acknowledging the man who impregnated and then abandoned his grandmother; a woman notices that her difficulty with loosing teeth disappears when she confronts her grandfather’s wartime experience in the early 20th century.
+Out of this flow, participants find healing: Kathleen (not the real name) connects her panic about descending escalators to her grandfather’s terrifying coal mining experiences in the early 1900s; Harry finds a satisfying relationship after discovering and acknowledging the man who impregnated and then abandoned his grandmother; CJ notices that their difficulty with loosing teeth disappears after confronting their grandfather’s wartime experience in the early 20th century.

 Depending on the practitioner’s training, additional modalities, such as breath work, art, yoga, acupressure or music may be added to enhance the experience.
 Because I am a psychodramatist, I integrate psychodrama and sociometry into the session, as well as Tarot and oracle cards, sand tray, energy postures and meditation.

 Each person who attends a Family Constellations session, whether as participant, representative or observer, can experience the profound effects of this change.

 Constellations appear most effective in group settings.
 However, there are times when individual sessions are employed because groups are not available or the person is not interested in attending a group yet.
 At other times, online sessions are available for those who cannot easily attend in-person groups.